gounthar/learning-2024-devops/docs/src/orchestration/README.md

 Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
 Kubernetes provides a framework for automating the deployment, scaling, and management of containerized applications, allowing developers to focus on writing code rather than managing infrastructure.

+### Definition : Pod

+A pod in Kubernetes is the smallest and simplest deployable unit that represents a single instance of a running process or application in the cluster.
+It encapsulates one or more containers, storage resources, and unique networking options.
+Containers within a pod share the same network namespace, allowing them to communicate with each other using localhost.
+Pods serve as the basic building blocks of Kubernetes deployments, providing a logical unit for managing application components and ensuring co-location and co-scheduling of tightly coupled containers.
+They can be horizontally scaled by creating multiple replicas of the same pod template, distributed across the cluster, to handle increased workload demands or achieve high availability.

 ### Architecture

 ![arch1](../assets/images/kub.png)